deephaven/deephaven-core/cpp-client/doc/main.rst

 =======================

 The main entry point to the Deephaven Client API.
-Use :cpp:func:`connect <deephaven::client::highlevel::Client::connect>` to connect to a Deephaven instance, then call :cpp:func:`getManager <deephaven::client::highlevel::Client::getManager>` to get a
+Use :cpp:func:`connect <deephaven::client::Client::connect>` to connect to a Deephaven instance, then call :cpp:func:`getManager <deephaven::client::Client::getManager>` to get a
-:cpp:class:`TableHandleManager <deephaven::client::highlevel::TableHandleManager>`
+:cpp:class:`TableHandleManager <deephaven::client::TableHandleManager>`

-.. doxygenclass:: deephaven::client::highlevel::Client
+.. doxygenclass:: deephaven::client::Client
    :members: